-Binance Coin had a clear utility from the beginning: when you hold BNB in your Binance account, you’ll receive a 50% discount on your trading fees.
+Binance Coin has had a clear utility from the beginning: when you hold BNB on your Binance account, you’ll receive a 25% discount from trading fees.

 The success of Binance has been breathtaking.
-The exchange became the market leader in just six months.
-Binance became also the fastest unicorn in history.
+The exchange became the global market leader in just six months.
+Binance also became the fastest unicorn in history.
 A unicorn means a startup with a billion-dollar valuation.

-Binance founder Changpeng Zhao has also become one of the best-known figures in the crypto industry.
+Binance founder Changpeng Zhao is now one of the most followed figures in the industry.
 He is known for his hands-on approach to Binance; Zhao is often the first person to report both good and bad news on Twitter.

 CZ even made it to the front page of Forbes in February 2018.